lucasmalara/internship/README.md

 # INTERNSHIP ADB

 <p align="justify">
-The present repository you browse contains projects that are outcome of my work placement (as a part of my first-cycle studies) in <b>ADB POLSKA SP.
+The present repository contains projects that are outcome of my work placement (as a part of my first-cycle studies) in <b>ADB POLSKA SP.
 Z O.O.
 (ZIELONA GORA OFFICE)</b> that took place in <b>July 2021</b>.
 In the process of work placement I have been introduced to foundations of
 <code>Spring framework</code>.
-The culmination of work was to implement <b>Representational state transfer application
+The culmination of work was to implement an example of <b>Representational state transfer
-programming interface</b> known in an abbreviation as a <code>REST API</code>.</p>
+application programming interface</b> known as a <code>REST API</code>.</p>
 <br>
 <p align="justify">
 <b>IMPORTANT:</b>
 <br>
 Note that this is not original repository I was working on during work placement.
 Projects included here has been improved in terms of code quality after reviewing the code after a while, but general idea and goal of the projects remained the same.
-Dependencies were updated since the creation of project, but only up to a certain point of working on projects.
+Dependencies were updated since the creation of each project, but only up to a certain point.
 </p>

 <h2 id="list">LIST OF PROJECTS</h2>